 This book is based on my PhD ‘Qui cherche, trouve.
-The political economy of access to gold mining and trade in South Kivu, DRC’.
+The political economy of access to gold mining and trade in South Kivu, DRC’ (download here: Geenen 2014_The political economy of access to gold mining and trade in South Kivu DRC_PhD).
 Between 2008 and 2012 I did over 12 months of field research in South Kivu province, eastern DRC.
 The research was mostly qualitative and based on interviews and observation.
 I also did a quantitative survey on artisanal miners’ activities and perceptions of large-scale industrial companies.
 Below you can find a map with the different research sites: Kamituga, Lugushwa, Luhwindja, Mukungwe and Bukavu.
 The yellow and orange areas are covered by research permits held by industrial companies, while the green areas are covered by exploitation permits.
 The only large-scale mining company currently producing gold is Banro Corporation.

 Artisanal mining is commonly associated with violent conflict, rampant corruption and desperate poverty, especially in unstable regions in Sub-Sahara Africa.
 Yet millions of people across the continent depend on it.
 Many of them are living in eastern Democratic Republic of Congo (DRC), home to important mineral reserves, but also to a plethora of armed groups and massive human rights violations: a situation that has given rise to the common labelling of the region’s mineral resources as ‘conflict minerals’.